Cyber Liability Insurance

 Hackers: Yes, businesses of all sizes are vulnerable to hackers.
 Whether in the form of a virus, an exploit or other automated attack, there is a constant threat of breach by those who seek to gain from your client’s potential vulnerability.
 If hackers are able to break into the FBI and other highly secure networks, your network would be a walk in the park for a determined hacker.
 Many small business networks are breached by automated malicious viruses, that are designed to steal data from several sources at once, which means that a business doesn’t have to be specifically targeted by a hacking group to be affected.

-What are the benefits of Privacy & Security liability insurance?
+What are the benefits of cyber liability insurance?

 More than one-third of businesses experience a data breach each year.
 If a similar event happened at your business, would you be able to pay for the resulting damages?